uddipan/Udacity_SelfDriving/Project2-TrafficSigns/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is classified into different labels.

 ![alt text](saved_images/hist.png)